ropensci-archive/roweb2/content/blog/2019-02-01-software-peer-review-news.md

 #### Issue templates

+{{< figure src="/img/blog-images/2019-02-01-software-review-news/issue_templates.png" alt="Screenshot of issue template selection" width="700" >}}

 When [clicking on "new issue" in the Software Peer Review Github repository](https://github.com/ropensci/software-review/issues/new/choose), one gets to choose between submission, pre-submission and feature request/bug report.

+{{< figure src="/img/blog-images/2019-02-01-software-review-news/submission.png" alt="Screenshot of submission issue template" width="700" >}}

 The first two reasons for opening an issue have their own issue template, and the last one guides people towards [our repository aimed at discussion of the system](https://github.com/ropensci/software-review-meta/).
 We hope it makes it easier to participate.

 #### Changes in our standards